nextflow-io/nextflow/docs/google.rst

 containerized workloads in the Google Cloud Platform infrastructure.

-Nextflow provides built-in support for Genomics Pipelines API which allows the seamless deployment of a Nextflow pipeline in the cloud, offloading the process executions as pipelines.
+Nextflow provides built-in support for Genomics Pipelines API which allows the seamless deployment of a Nextflow pipeline in the cloud, offloading the process executions through the Pipelines service.

 .. warning:: This API works well for coarse-grained workloads i.e. long running jobs.
 It's not suggested the use this feature for pipelines spawning many short lived tasks.